Offloading Kerberos authentication from physical servers

 The NetScaler appliance can offload authentication tasks from servers.
-Instead of the physical servers authenticating the requests from clients, the Netscaler authenticates all the client requests before it forwards them to any of the physical servers bound to it.
+Instead of the physical servers authenticating the requests from clients, the NetScaler appliance authenticates all the client requests before it forwards them to any of the physical servers bound to it.
 The user authentication is based on Active Directory tokens.

-In the current NetScaler release, Kerberos authentication is available only for Authentication, Authorization, and Auditing (AAA) Traffic Management Virtual Servers.
-Kerberos authentication is not supported for SSL VPN in the NetScaler Gateway Enterprise Edition appliance or for NetScaler appliance management.
+In the current NetScaler appliance release, Kerberos authentication is available only for AAA traffic management virtual servers.
+Kerberos authentication is not supported for SSL VPN in the Citrix Gateway Enterprise Edition appliance or for NetScaler appliance management.

 Kerberos authentication requires configuration on the NetScaler appliance and on client browsers.

 To configure Kerberos authentication on the NetScaler appliance